avine/diabolocom-json-viewer/README.md

-# diabolocom-json-viewer
+# dojo-json-viewer

-A small test in pure Vanilla JS...
+Using pure Vanilla JS...

 We want to develop a little page that displays a JSON structure in a nice and friendly way.
-Here’s a JSON source: https://raw.githubusercontent.com/substack/node-browserify/master/package.json.
 The page shows an input field where the user can enter the URL of the JSON structure.
 The page then displays an array with 3 columns.
 The first column contains the key.